makinj/MeNext/README.md

 1. Place files in a server location

-2. Make sure that Mysql, PHP, and Zend is installed and configured on the server
+2. Make sure that Mysql, PHP, and cURL is installed and configured on the server

 3. Replace the values in /includes/constants.php to the correct values for your database and default admin account.